Per Mertesacker: Hannover 96

 Mertesacker joined the youth system of Hannover 96 where he played under his father Stefan, one of the youth coaches, until age 15.
 While juggling his football commitments and training, he completed his 'Abitur' at Carl-Friedrich-Gauß-Schule, a comprehensive school located in nearby Hemmingen noted for its sports program, and subsequently carried out his 'Zivildienst' at a centre for handicapped people in Hanover.
 He was promoted to the first team for the 2003–04 season and made his league debut in November 2003, starting against Cologne in the unfamiliar role of right-back.
 At the time of his debut he was the youngest German-born player in the Bundesliga.
 However he had a forgettable match and was promptly substituted at half-time by veteran Steve Cherundolo and sent back to the reserve/amateur team.
 Mertesacker was not seen as an exceptional player at that time and had thought about changing sports.
 He returned to the first team during the latter half of the season and contributed to Hannover 96's successful battle against relegation.
 The following season began more auspiciously as he scored his first goal as professional, a last-minute equaliser against Borussia Dortmund in August 2004.
 Having established himself as first-choice centre back, his strong performances and clean disciplinary record did not go unnoticed by new national team coach Jürgen Klinsmann, who called him up and eventually handed him his senior international debut in October 2004.

 The slender Mertesacker was soon dubbed "the Defence Pole" (die Abwehrlatte) by German tabloids and gained a reputation for his good disciplinary record.
 His first 31 Bundesliga matches ended without a single yellow card, earning him the nickname "Mr. Clean".
-He has only been booked twice during his entire career at Hannover.
+He was only booked twice during his entire career at Hannover.
 On 13 May 2006, he played his last game for Hannover 96 and fittingly scored the opening goal in a 2–2 draw against Bayer Leverkusen.

 During his time at Hannover 96, he became good friends with the late Robert Enke, and along with Michael Ballack, presented the laurel during Enke's memorial service.
 He later started a temporary account through his foundation (Per Mertesacker Stiftung) to collect donations for Enke's widow.

-In October 2018, Mertesacker returned to Hanover for his charity-cum-testimonial match, which featured his former teammates from Hannover 96 facing off against a "World XI" team composed of his former teammates from Arsenal, Werder Bremen and the German national team.
+In October 2018, Mertesacker returned to Hanover for his charity-cum-testimonial match, which featured his former teammates from Hannover 96 facing off against a "World XI" team composed of his former teammates from Arsenal, Werder Bremen and the Germany national team.
 Instead of holding his testimonial match in London, where he was based when he retired, he chose Hanover as it was where his career began.